 - 1. This case study shows Deming's "Red Bead" Experiment in action.
 Drivers are being blamed for conditions that are not under their control.
 The problem could be addressed by process measurement, eliminating "special causes" and reducing common causes. - 2.
-Note that this part of the case solution uses techniques which are not discussed until later chapters.
-Students, of course should not be expected to take any more than an intuitive approach to the analysis.
 A run chart (see C02DiscCase.xlsx for details) would appear to be a way to begin to understand the process and to determine if it is in control or not.
 Based on the available data, we have: